With 40 years of study behind Vitamin A in the field of ageing, it’s no wonder it’s considered the “gold standard” in anti-ageing skincare.

-Referred to in the industry as the normalising vitamin, for its ability to convert abnormal skin back to health.
-Because of this incredible normalising property, this one molecular Retinol is used in the treatment of acne and the treatment of ageing.
+Referred to in the industry as the normalising vitamin, for its ability to convert abnormal skin back to health, it’s because of its incredible normalising property, that this one molecular Retinol is used in both the treatment of acne and ageing.

 In fact, studies carried out at the university Michigan medical school showed that topically applied Retinol reversed the signs of photo ageing and physiological ageing such as loss of skin elasticity, wrinkles and thinning of the underlying dermis.
 Retinol has also been shown to stimulate collagen and Hyaluronic Acid synthesis, which keeps the skin hydrated and plump.
-In addition it is shown to stimulate cellular renewal and turnover.